Directed polymers and the quantum Toda lattice: The quantum Toda lattice

 This follows from the identity

 which is readily verified.
 Combining (\ref{ior}) with the intertwining relation (\ref{i1}) yields the eigenvalue equation:

 We note the following immediate consequences of the above integral representation.
-If $\lambda\in\iota\R^N$ then $\overline{\psi_\lambda(x)}=\psi_{-\lambda}(x)$; if $\lambda\in\iota\R^N$ and $\nu\in\R^N$, then $|\psi_{\lambda+\nu}(x)|\le \psi_\nu(x)$.
-It is also known (combining results from~\cite{glo1,h,kl}) that for each $x\in\R^N$, $\psi_\lambda(x)$ is an entire function of $\lambda\in\C^N$.
+If $\lambda\in\iota\R^N$, then $\overline{\psi_\lambda(x)}=\psi _{-\lambda}(x)$; if $\lambda\in\iota\R^N$ and $\nu\in\R^N$, then $|\psi_{\lambda +\nu}(x)|\le\psi_\nu(x)$.
+It is also known (combining results from \cite{glo1,h,kl}) that for each $x\in\R^N$, $\psi_\lambda(x)$ is an entire function of $\lambda\in\C^N$.

-The above construction has a representation-theoretic interpretation which is described in~\cite{gklo}.
-It is closely related to the Gauss decomposition and has been extended to the other classical Lie algebras in~\cite{glo}.
-Encoded in the integrand are the defining hyperplanes of the Gelfand-Tsetlin polytope associated with the vector $x$.
+The above construction has a representation-theoretic interpretation which is described in \cite{gklo}.
+It is closely related to the Gauss decomposition and has been extended to the other classical Lie algebras in \cite{glo}.
+Encoded in the integrand are the defining hyperplanes of the Gelfand--Tsetlin polytope associated with the vector~$x$.